toadlyBroodle/spam-bot-3000/README.md

 # twatBot
-A python command-line bot for automating promotion on popular social media sites (reddit, twitter, in progress: instagram, facebook).
+A python command-line (CLI) bot for automating promotion on popular social media sites (reddit, twitter, in progress: instagram, facebook).
 Scrape social media with custom queries and promote your product to all relevant results with a single command.
 <b>Use at your own risk:</b> depending on how specific your custom queries are, your bot could find itself (and likely it's associated accounts) banned from social media sites very quickly ;)

 ## features